-Pursuant to the provisions of Article 48-2 of the Antimonopoly Act, possible subjects of Commitment Procedures are Suspected Violations of the provisions of said Act regarding private monopolization (Article 3 of the Antimonopoly Act), unreasonable restraint of trade (Article 3 or Article 6 of the Antimonopoly Act), acts prohibited to trade associations (Article 8 of the Antimonopoly Act), unfair trade practices (Article 6 or Article 19 of the Antimonopoly Act), prohibited general concentration (Article 9, Paragraph 1; Article 9, Paragraph 2; Article 11, Paragraph 1; or the provisions of Article 17 relevant to Article 9 or Article 11 of the Antimonopoly Act), or prohibited business combination (Article 10, Paragraph 1; Article 13; Article 14; Article 15, Paragraph 1;

-Article 15-2, Paragraph 1; Article 15-3, Paragraph 1; Article 16, Paragraph 1; or the provisions of Article 17 relevant to Article 10, Article 13, Article 14, Article 15, or Article 16 of the Antimonopoly Act), as well as Suspected Violations of the provisions of said Act regarding private monopolization, unreasonable restraint of trade, acts prohibited to trade associations, or unfair trade practices, even if such Suspected Violations already have ceased, under the provisions of Article 48-6 of the Antimonopoly Act.
+Pursuant to the provisions of Article 48-2 of the Antimonopoly Act, possible subjects of Commitment Procedures are Suspected Violations of the provisions of said Act regarding private monopolization (Article 3 of the Antimonopoly Act), unreasonable restraint of trade (Article 3 or Article 6 of the Antimonopoly Act), acts prohibited to trade associations (Article 8 of the Antimonopoly Act), unfair trade practices (Article 6 or Article 19 of the Antimonopoly Act), prohibited aggregate concentration (Article 9, paragraph (1); Article 9, paragraph (2); Article 11, paragraph (1); or the provisions of Article 17 relevant to Article 9 or Article 11 of the Antimonopoly Act), or prohibited business combination (Article 10, paragraph (1); Article 13; Article 14; Article 15, paragraph (1); Article 15-2, paragraph (1); Article 15-3, paragraph (1); Article 16, paragraph (1); or the provisions of Article 17 relevant to Article 10, Article 13, Article 14, Article 15, or Article 16 of the Antimonopoly Act), as well as Suspected Violations of the provisions of said Act regarding private monopolization, unreasonable restraint of trade, acts prohibited to trade associations, or unfair trade practices, even if such Suspected Violations have already ceased to exist, under the provisions of Article 48-6 of the Antimonopoly Act.

-On the other hand, the following cases are not subject to Commitment Procedures due to the need for strict enforcement of Legal Measure by finding violation, and the fact that in such cases, Commitment Procedures cannot be considered necessary to promote free and fair competition: (i) Suspected Violations of the provisions of Article 3, Article 6, or Article 8, Subparagraph 1 or Subparagraph 2 of the Antimonopoly Act, such as bidrigging, price-fixing cartels, quantity-fixing cartels and others, and when such case falls under the provisions of Article 7-2, Paragraph 1 of the Antimonopoly Act (including the provisions applied mutatis mutandis under Article 8-3 of the Antimonopoly Act); (ii) cases in which an enterprise has violated the same provision (only when Legal Measure has been finalized) within ten years prior to the date on which the disposition under the provisions of Article 47, Paragraph 1 of the Antimonopoly Act was made for the first time regarding the act related to a Suspected Violation; and, (iii) cases recognized as constituting vicious and serious Suspected Violations which are considered to have wide spread influence on people's livings, as a result of substantially restraining competition of a particular field of trade as described in the JFTC Policies on Criminal Accusation and Compulsory Investigation of Criminal Cases Regarding Antimonopoly Violations (JFTC, October 7, 2005).
+On the other hand, the following cases are not subject to Commitment Procedures due to the need for strict enforcement of Legal Measure by finding violation, as such cases, Commitment Procedures cannot be considered necessary to promote free and fair competition:

+(i) Suspected Violations of the provisions of Article 3, Article 6, or Article 8, item (i) or item (ii) of the Antimonopoly Act, such as bid-rigging, price-fixing cartels, quantityfixing cartels and others, and when such case falls under the provisions of Article 7-2, paragraph (1) of the Antimonopoly Act (including the provisions applied mutatis mutandis under Article 8-3 of the Antimonopoly Act)

+(ii) cases in which an enterprise was subject to Legal Measure pursuant to the same provision as one about the act related to a Suspected Violation (limited to when the Legal Measure has become final and binding) within ten years prior to the date on which the measure listed in Article 47, paragraph (1) of the Antimonopoly Act was taken for the first time regarding the act related to the Suspected Violation

+(iii) cases recognized as constituting vicious and serious Suspected Violations which are considered to have wide spread influence on people's livings, as a result of substantially restraining competition of a particular field of trade as described in the "JFTC Policies on Criminal Accusation and Compulsory Investigation of Criminal Cases Regarding Antimonopoly Violations" (JFTC, October 7, 2005).

-In other cases, the JFTC will make a judgment, based on the specifics of each individual case, as to whether or not a resolution of competition concerns through Commitment Procedures is necessary to promote free and fair competition.
+In other cases, the JFTC will make a judgment, based on the specific traits of each individual case, as to whether or not a resolution of competition concerns through Commitment Procedures is necessary to promote free and fair competition.